blended-zio/blended-zio/website/blog/2020-10-30-RecoveringStreams.md

 CODE_INCLUDE lang="scala" file="../blended.zio.streams/src/main/scala/blended/zio/streams/jms/RecoveringJmsStream.scala" doctag="stream"

-The idea manifests in `consumeUntilException` and `consumeForEver`. `consumeUntilException` uses the stream we have seen in the last [article]({{< relref "/posts/2020-10-27-ZIOJms.md#receiving-messages" >}}).
+The idea manifests in `consumeUntilException` and `consumeForEver`. `consumeUntilException` uses the stream we have seen in the last [article](2020-10-27-ZIOJms.md#receiving-messages).
 It will stick all messages that have been received into a one element buffer which we can use later on to create the final stream visible to the outside world.

-`consumeForever` simply creates an effect which will cerate the JMS connection and then delegate to `consumeUntilException`.
+`consumeForever` simply creates an effect which will create the JMS connection and then delegate to `consumeUntilException`.
 The we apply the `catchAll` operator to that effect where we schedule the next iteration to `consumeForEver` after a recovery period.

 The final stream is then created from repeating the `take` operation of the buffer while `consumerForEver` is executing in it's own fiber.